babelouest/ulfius/INSTALL.md

 $ make LWIPFLAG=1
 ```

+Those two options are exclusive, you can't use them both at the same time.

 #### Installation directory

 By default, the shared libraries and the header files will be installed in the `/usr/local` location.
 To change this setting, you can modify the `DESTDIR` value in the `src/Makefile`, `lib/orcania/src/Makefile` and `lib/yder/src/Makefile` files.